Treat Gum Disease And Periodontal Disease Near East Lake, Trinity, and Palm Harbor

 Gingivitis is the mildest form of gum disease.
 It causes the gums to become red, swollen, and bleed easily.
 There is usually little or no discomfort at this stage.

 Untreated gingivitis can become periodontitis as plaque spreads and grows below the gum line.
 Toxins are produced by the bacteria in plaque which then irritates the gums.
 This begins a chronic inflammatory response in which the body “attacks itself”, and the tissues and bone that support the teeth are broken down and destroyed.
 Gums can form pockets (spaces between the teeth and gums) that become infected, and as those pockets deepen, more gum tissue and bone may be destroyed.
 Interestingly, this process may have few or mild symptoms.
 Eventually, teeth can become loose and may have to be removed.

 Learn more about the general dentistry procedures Prestige Dentistry offers and about our experience and methods of treating periodontal disease by contacting our Trinity or Palm Harbor office today.
-Simply fill out the form on this page or give us a call if you are in the Tarpon Springs area!
+Simply fill out the form on this page or give us a call if you are in the East Lake area!